Lherrera094/Master_Thesis/README.md

 Supervisor: [Jacobo Varela](https://www.researchgate.net/profile/Jacobo-Varela)

-Description: The objective is to study the Alfvénic Eigenmodes activity on TJ-II Stellarator with hypotetical operation of NBI heating system.
+**Description**: The objective is to study the Alfvénic Eigenmodes activity on TJ-II Stellarator with hypotetical operation of NBI heating system.
 The analysis is performed using the linear version of the gyro-fluid code FAR3d.
 The Alfvén Continuum is computed with the STELLGAP code.
 The AE stability analysis is performed for the n = 3,7,11, 15, n = 5,9,13, 17, n = 6,10,14 helical families including EP populations with energies in the range of 10 - 90 keV and EP beta from 0.005 to
 0.1.